adam-rumpf/numerical-differentiation-lab/README.md

 ## Description

 This is a computer lab meant for use near the beginning of a Calculus I course.
 The lab introduces the idea of a continuous function represented as a discrete time series, and of using that time series to approximate the instantaneous rate of change of the function using difference quotients.

-The handout and spreadsheet contain relatively little guidance.
 It is expected that the instructor will use this activity alongside some presentation material.